createFakeScheduler

 Заголовок раздела «Примеры»Debounce сливается после ожидания

-Заголовок раздела «Debounce сливается после ожидания»import { createTrigger function createTrigger<S extends TriggerSchema>(config: CreateTriggerConfig<S>, runtime?: Runtime): Trigger<S>Create a trigger and register it in a runtime (the default runtime if none is passed). } from '@triggery/core';
+Заголовок раздела «Debounce сливается после ожидания»import { createTrigger function createTrigger<S extends TriggerSchema>(config: CreateTriggerConfig<S>, runtime?: Runtime): Trigger<S>Imperative form.
+Pass the trigger config; returns a live `Trigger<S>`

 import { createFakeScheduler function createFakeScheduler(): FakeScheduler , createTestRuntime function createTestRuntime(options?: TestRuntimeOptions): TestRuntime } from '@triggery/testing';